VertNet/gulo/README.md

 # Developing
 ## AWS credentials

-Running Gulo queries with Elastic MapReduce requires adding the following to the file `resources/credentials.json`:
+Running Gulo queries with Elastic MapReduce requires adding the following to the file `credentials.json` in the project root:

 ```json
 {